go-rod/rod/.github/CONTRIBUTING.md

 Learn the [basics](https://blog.golang.org/cover) first.

-To cover the error branch of the code you can intercept cdp calls.
+To cover the error branch of the code we usually intercept cdp calls.
-There are several helper functions in the [setup_test.go](../setup_test.go) for it:
+There are several helper functions for it:

-- stubCounter
+- `rod_test.MockClient.stubCounter`
-- stub
+- `rod_test.MockClient.stub`
-- stubErr
+- `rod_test.MockClient.stubErr`

 ### To run inside docker